nyu-pl-fa18/hw03/README.md

 properties of your implementation that are maintained in each iteration of the while loop:

-* What properties do the variables storing the two bounds of the remaining search interval satisfy?
+* What properties do the variables satisfy that store the two indices bounding the remaining range?

-* How does the value of `x` relate to the values stored in the array (inside and outside of the search interval)?
+* How does the value of `x` relate to the values stored in the array (inside and outside of the remaining range)?

 * ...